 Developed by trauma specialists at the Montreal Children's Hospital, this website provides parents and teenagers with information on injury prevention and trauma care.
 It includes an interactive house and quiz which highlights ways of avoiding typical injuries in and around the home.

-NEW National Collaborating Centre for Aboriginal Health (NCCAH) www.nccah-ccnsa.ca
+National Collaborating Centre for Aboriginal Health (NCCAH) www.nccah-ccnsa.ca

 NCCAH supports the optimal health and well-being of Aboriginal Peoples of Canada, with a key focus on the well-being of children and youth.

 Campaign for a Smoke-free Ride is designed to give parents who smoke the information and support they need to give their children a healthy, smoke-free ride.